 If you have entered the code correctly, the page should reload with a success banner like below on top.

-Important: Before navigating away from this page, take note of the five backup codes now displayed in the Two Factor Authentication section of your preferences.
+Before navigating away from this page, take note of the five backup codes now displayed in the Two Factor Authentication section of your preferences.
 Record these codes in a safe place, as they will serve as a second form of authentication in the event that you misplace your device.
-We only display these codes once.
+Iterable only displays these codes once.

 There are two options for disabling 2FA for users.